tmfarrell/tmfarrell.github.io/_posts/2018-05-25-innovation_and_globalization.md

 ## Innovation > Globalization?

-So what about those two activities we wanted to decide between?
-You would compute \\(U_A\\) and \\(U_B\\) and if \\(U_A > U_B\\) do \\(A\\), otherwise do \\(B\\).
+So what about if we had two activities or endevours we that we had the potential to focus on: say, working for a small startup focused on a new and narrow area of technology, or working for a large established country that deploys well-established broad technologies across the globe.
+How would you decide which to choose?
+Obviously, this is a tough choice and involves many factors, but what you could do is try to quasi-compute \\(U\\) for each activity and then compare them to see which would ultimately give you highest yield.

-The point is: **you have to do the math**.
-You'll inevitably have to do some guesstimation to get at these values, but it's much better than just saying innovation > globalization in all cases.
-It's not that simple.
+You would inevitably have to do some guesstimation to get at these values, but the point is:
+I'd argue **you have to do this math** in order to really say innovation > globalization.
+I don't believe it's as simple as saying innovation > globalization in all cases, because you could easily imagine in this case that the bigger company may be a more sure-fire way of having utility.

 That said, though, if you're similar to me (i.e. live in an American city, particularly a hub of innovation), then more likely than not it will much easier to achieve higher
 \\(u_{gain}\\) and \\(t_{gain}\\) than anywhere else.
 We have access to the most cutting-edge science and technology.
 And probably even greater access to capital to increase \\(n\\) over time.
-The environment is conducive to innovating over globalizing.
+Environments/ conditions can be conducive to innovating over globalizing, or vice versa.

-And this also implies some facts about choosing to pursue globalizing activities.
-If you want to achieve very high \\(n\\), you must have access to resources and systems sufficient to achieve this scale.
-This doesn't happen overnight.
+And also from all this, there are some more implications for globalizing activities.
+If you need to achieve very high \\(n\\) (since you have to compensate for the modesty of your other factors), you must have access to resources and systems sufficient to achieve large scale.
+And this doesn't happen overnight.

-If you want to engage/impact globalizing activities meaningfully, you have to join a company with established resources.
-A company which has its own agenda and many other individuals.
+If you want to engage/ impact globalizing activities meaningfully, you probably have to join a company with established resources.
+A company which has its own culture, agenda and many other individuals.
 In this case, your contribution would be diluted (i.e. \\(u_{you}\\) would be some fraction \\(\alpha\\) of the company's \\(u_{company}\\) where \\(\alpha\\) small), much more so than if you were a part of an innovative company, which would likely be smaller (and so \\(\alpha\\) bigger).
 If you could obtain a